brainchest/brainchest-web/v3_access.md

 I will create a native version of the UI that will use the same core.
 I don't want to support that currently due to a limited amount of time.

+#### Is the Beta a limited version or does it show ads?

+No. The Beta contains a fully functional Pro version of Time Stamp.
+No Ads, all the features are available.
+However, the beta will end at some point in time after the final version of v3 was made available.
+So you will have to migrate your data then to the original version.

+#### I want to have Time Stamp in my native language!

+Just sent me a mail and be prepared to help out here :)

 #### I have more questions!

 Then just send me an E-Mail (<mailto:stephan@brainchest.net>)